Updated: Jun 7

 I think Jack has a whole load of potential, but it isn’t put across on this album for the most part.
 There are bangers, although the biggest bangers were singles so we’d already heard them and the songs just feel flat or generic if they’re not good.
 The hooks on here are really good, but you can find on the same song some verses which are tedious to get through.
 The laid back feel of the album is captured, but sometimes becomes quite monotone as the features, production and ideas need to be stronger for Jack – there is some songs to salvage and the bad songs aren’t horrible, but his potential wasn’t unleashed on this album.
 That being said, I do think this was a decent project, and it sounds like this conclusion is negative but I’ve heard many just “OK” albums this year, and for Jack to hit new heights he needs to put out projects better.

-FAVOURITE TRACKS: Rendezvous, Face of My City, Way Out, Same Guy, Tyler Herro, WHATS POPPIN, WHATS POPPIN (Remix)
+FAVOURITE TRACKS: Way Out, Route 66, Tyler Herro, WHATS POPPIN, WHATS POPPIN (Remix)